 All AIDC technologies have the potential to encode an identity.
 It is expected that application standards, using various automatic identification technologies, will be developed based upon the identity as a prime key.
 These application standards, which can include additional rules for which level of identification should be used, are often made available from the Issuing Agency.

-The identity for individual transport units defined in this part of ISO/IEC 15459, and represented in AIDC media attached to the unit, meets the needs defined in ISO/IEC 15459-3, Common rules.
+The identity for products and product packages defined in this part of ISO/IEC 15459, and represented in AIDC media attached to the product or product package, meets the needs defined in ISO/IEC 15459-3, Common Rules.